-The IEEE Alexander Graham Bell Medal was established in 1976 by the IEEE Board of Directors in commemoration of the centennial of the telephone's invention and to provide recognition for outstanding contributions to telecommunications.
+The IEEE Alexander Graham Bell Medal was established in 1976 by the IEEE Board of Directors, in commemoration of the centennial of the telephone's invention, to provide recognition for outstanding contributions to telecommunications.

 The invention of the telephone by Alexander Graham Bell in 1876 was a major event in electrotechnology.
 It was instrumental in stimulating the broad telecommunications industry that has dramatically improved life throughout the world.
 As an individual, Bell himself exemplified the contributions that scientists and engineers have made to the betterment of mankind.

-Scope: For exceptional contributions to the advancement of communications sciences and engineering
+Scope: For exceptional contributions to communications and networking sciences and engineering

 Prize: The award consists of a gold medal, a bronze replica, a certificate, and honorarium.

-Basis for Judging: In the evaluation process, the following criteria are considered: value of contribution to communication among people, value of contribution to communication sciences and engineering, evaluation of contributor, evaluation of nominator and references, and timeliness of recognition.
+Basis for Judging: In the evaluation process, the following criteria are considered: value of contribution to communication among people, value of contribution to communication sciences and engineering, evaluation of contributor, evaluation of nominator and references, timeliness of recognition, and quality of nomination.

 Presentation: At the annual IEEE Honors Ceremony